Right of Way

 Frequently Asked Questions:

 Just as our overhead lines need clearance, so do our underground transformers.
-Keep shrubs at least ten feet from the sides and backs of our equipment; don’t plant anything directly in front.
+Keep shrubs at least 10 feet from the sides and backs of our equipment; don’t plant anything directly in front.
 Doing so hampers our crews making outage repairs if they have to first trim shrubs to gain access to our equipment.
-It is likely that we will have to destroy your shrubs if we have to replace your transformer.

 Are your right-of-way workers Tri-County EMC employees?